Restoration of Gun Rights.

 Road rage.
 In road rage and other incidents that occur in public, it will often be one person’s word against another.
 The witnesses will often be gone by the time the police arrive.
 You might say something that will be misunderstood by the officer or contradict other facts of which you are not aware.

 Mantle of Innocence.
 It is important not to do anything that can be perceived as provoking violence.
 It is easy to get angry when we are out driving around.
 Refrain from gestures or words that will incite a potentially violent confrontation.
 Cooperate with officers and be polite when the police arrive.
 They will be watching your hands and it is advised to keep your hands out of your pockets where they can be seen.
 Hands behind your back or in your pockets will set off red flags for law enforcement officers, especially when they are responding to a report of a gun.

 Armed Citizens Groups.
 Mr. Knapp started the Armed Defense Training Association with other armed citizens in Federal Way and Action Training Group, Inc. in the Spokane-North Idaho area.
 The ATG is developing programs for church safety teams and is geared toward the legal, practical and tactical aspects of defending yourself, your family and churches in our communities.

 Law Office of Mark Knapp, PLLC.
-Mark S. Knapp, Attorney at Law, the Firearms Lawyer, is a good choice for a Spokane area criminal defense attorney- especially when your gun rights are threatened by domestic violence charges, previous convictions or felony charges.
+Mark S. Knapp is a good choice for a Spokane area criminal defense attorney- especially when your gun rights are threatened by domestic violence charges, previous convictions or felony charges.
 Call us if you are being questioned by the police or if you have an upcoming felony or misdemeanor court appearance.
 Many folks call just to get advice regarding various aspects of carrying a gun.
 We can meet you and answer all your questions or even arrange a class to meet the needs of your church or neighborhood.
-Telephone consultations are also available.